 2. Payment In Blood (1989)

-The career of playwright Joy Sinclair comes to an abrupt end on an isolated estate in the Scottish Highlands when someone drives an eighteen-inch dirk through her neck.
-Called upon to investigate the case in a country where they have virtually no authority, aristocratic Detective Inspector Thomas Lynley and his partner, Detective Sergeant Barbara Havers, grapple for both a motive and a murderer.
-Emotions run deep in this highly charged drama, for the list of suspects soon includes Britain’s foremost actress, its most successful theatrical producer, and the woman Lynley loves.
-He and Havers must tread carefully through the complicated terrain of human relationships, while they work to solve a case rooted in the darkest corners of the past and the unexplored regions of the human heart.
+The career of playwright Joy Sinclair ends abruptly on an isolated estate in the Scottish Highlands when someone drives a dirk through her neck.
+Aristocratic Detective Inspector Thomas Lynley and his partner, Detective Sergeant Barbara Havers, must investigate in a country where they have little authority.
+Emotions run deep among suspects, including Britain’s foremost actress, a successful producer, and the woman Lynley loves.
+They tread carefully through complex human relationships to uncover motives rooted in the past and the human heart.
+This installment heightens the drama with personal stakes.

 3. Well-Schooled In Murder (1990)